Meiyi-Ye/Meiyi-Ye/README.md

 Hello, my name is Meiyi Ye.
 I am currently a 4th year pursuing a Bachelor of Science (B.S.) in Statistics and Data Science at the University of California, Los Angeles (UCLA).
 My experiences and courseworks have led to me obtaining a various of skillsets.
 My programming skills include R, Python, SQL.
 I am most proficient in R and Python and enjoy exploring and performing data analytics on different datasets that interests me on kaggle.com.
 Currently, I am trying to sharpen up my Python skills by doing more projects using Python.

 I am interested in Data Analytics and would like to pursue a career focusing on that.
-Alongside Data Analytics, my other fields of interests include, finance, political science, and sports.
+Alongside Data Analytics, my other fields of interests include, finance, politics, and sports.